hasselalcala/hasselalcala/README.md

     - [ERC721 Starknet](https://github.com/hasselalcala/workshop_ERC721_Starknet)

 # Hackathons
-- *ethBerlin.* [ProofID](https://github.com/hasselalcala/proofID).
+- *EthBerlin.* [ProofID](https://github.com/hasselalcala/proofID).
 Is a credibility soul bounded token that allows people to proof their financial status to 3rd party entities using zero knowledge.
 With ProofID you can make your data your own.
 Protecting your personal information is our top priority, with ProofID to take the control back to your hands.

 - *Starkware Hacker House.* [WTF Academy Starknet](https://github.com/hasselalcala/WTF-Academy-StarkNet-Hackathon).
 WTF Academy is a web3 open-source university aiming to onboard 10,000 developers to web3 space.
 After you complete the courses that we offer, you can claim your SBT certificate.